sebber1140/Captr_MacOS/DOM_CAPTURE_SETUP.md

 4. **JavaScript Obfuscation:** Some sites dynamically generate and transform content via obfuscated JavaScript
 5. **Browser Security Features:** Browsers intentionally limit what information is exposed via debugging interfaces

-These limitations are privacy and security features, not bugs in DuckTrack's capture mechanism.
+These limitations are privacy and security features, not bugs in Captr's capture mechanism.